 Where can you find this kind of culinary wonders, you may ask.
-In Bucharest there are plenty of good Romanian traditional restaurant that besides the great food they are also popular for the traditional atmosphere created by live music, bands and dance performances.
+In Bucharest, there is plenty of good Romanian traditional restaurant that besides the great food they are also popular for the traditional atmosphere created by live music, bands, and dance performances.
 Here you can get some examples: The Peasant’s Club, Caru cu Bere, Hanul Berarilor, Vatra, Lacrimi si Sfinti, Casa Doina, Hanul lui Manuc or Jaristea restaurants.

-We say about the old city center that it’s the part of the city which never sleeps.
-With many pubs, bars, cafes and restaurants, the old center is an attraction itself for tourists and locals, as well.
+We say about the old city centre that it’s the part of the city which never sleeps.
+With many pubs, bars, cafes, and restaurants, the old centre is an attraction itself for tourists and locals, as well.
 Even though is quite a small area, those coming here will find nice places to eat, drink and have fun.

-If during daytime, the streets are a little quiet with tourists walking along the cobblestone streets and admiring the beautiful houses (most of them of French inspiration) during night, everything is vivid and bright.
+If during the daytime, the streets are a little quiet with tourists walking along the cobblestone streets and admiring the beautiful houses (most of them of French inspiration) at night, everything is vivid and bright.

 We know, there are many things to experience in only 24 hours in Bucharest.
 Do not be discouraged, though.
 With proper planning, you can do it on your own or you can choose the relaxing way of joining a small group Bucharest city tour with a local tour guide who will give you the best insight of the city and will help you to enjoy your time spent here.